dddCddd/c/README.md

 ## **Deployment**

+This project was deployed to GitHub pages as follows:

+1. Login to GitHub and open the repository
+2. Click on Settings
+3. Scroll down to the GitHub Pages
+4. Below Source, change the drop-down selection from None to Master Branch
+5. The automatically refreshes and the site is now deployed

+I used only one branch for this project.

+##### To Make a Clone:

+1. Click on 'Code' in the GitHub repository menu and copy the given URL
+2. In your command prompt type 'cd' followed by the director you wish to store your repository in and press enter
+3. In your command prompt type 'git clone' followed by the URL copied in step 1

 ### **Running the project locally**
 This project was written and developed using GitPod and pushed to GitHub by using GitPod's command line functions.